 Inspectors should not request that a licensee, vendor, or applicant generate documents such as analyses, position papers, or calculations, that are not needed to meet a regulatory requirement or demonstrate compliance.
 Requests to generate non-existent analyses, position papers, or calculations related to regulatory requirements or compliance issues can be addressed using 10 CFR 50.54, “Conditions of Licenses,” section (f) as appropriate.
+Consider that the licensee or vendor may feel compelled to generate documents to satisfy the inspector’s request.
+This could impose a backfit as well as an unnecessary burden on the licensee or vendor if there is no regulatory requirement for the documents or analyses requested.
+See Management Directive (MD) 8.4, “Management of Backfitting, Forward Fitting, Issue Finality, and Information Requests.”

 Inspectors can request from the licensee, vendor, or applicant specific records in the licensee’s, vendor’s, or applicant’s document control system such as lists of modifications or corrective action program documents sorted by date, subject, status, or another attribute.